Captivating Poetry and Stories by Ste Walton

 The Barn Remembers

-I am the bones of shelter past, stone-stacked and weathered, built to last.
+I am the bones of shelter past,

-My frameless window, once a watchful eye, now frames the hills where echoes lie.
+My frameless window, once a watchful eye,

 Read More